 - S-NSSAI(s);

-- the EAC mode for each S-NSSAI The callback URI may be provided by the AMF in the first interaction with the NSACF, or in later interactions when the callback URI is changed.
+- the EAC mode for each S-NSSAI, optionally for each Access-Type.

+The callback URI may be provided by the AMF in the first interaction with the NSACF, or in later interactions when the callback URI is changed.

 2a.
 On success, "204 No Content" shall be returned and the payload body of the POST response shall be empty.